 Parents need to clearly understand that sexual orientation is not a mental disorder.
 The cause(s) of homosexuality or bisexuality are not fully understood.
 However, a person's sexual orientation is not a matter of choice.
 In other words, individuals have no more choice about being homosexual or bisexual than heterosexual.
-All teenagers do have a choice about their expression of sexual behaviors and lifestyle, regardless of their sexual orientation.
+All teenagers do have a choice about their sexual behaviors, regardless of their sexual orientation.

 - feeling different from peers